aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 with the supplied `position`.
- * This operation MUST must take the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt) of the input and the configured key and return the most significant `hash length` bits, interpreted as an unsigned integer, and formatted as a decimal integer.
+ * This operation MUST must take the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt) of the input and the configured key, interpret the first 8 bytes as a little endian unsigned 64-bit integer, and and return the least significant `hash length` bits, interpreted as an unsigned integer, and formatted as a decimal integer.